-This method is actually a sort of successive approximations method – the method of solving mathematical problems by means of a sequence of approximations that converge to the solution and is constructed recursively — that is, each new approximation is calculated on the basis of the preceding approximation; the choice of the initial approximation being, to some extent, arbitrary.
+This method is a sort of successive approximations method – the method of solving mathematical problems using a sequence of approximations that converge to the solution and is constructed recursively — that is, each new approximation is calculated based on the preceding approximation; the choice of the initial approximation being, to some extent, arbitrary.
 The method is used to approximate the roots of algebraic and transcendental equations.
-It is also used to prove the existence of a solution, and to approximate the solutions of differential, integral and integro-differential equations.
+It is also used to prove the existence of a solution, and to approximate the solutions of differential, integral and integrodifferential equations.

 Usage of this method is quite simple: